MediaComem/comem-webserv/PROJECTS.md

   * Geolocation
   * Picture
   * Creation date
+  * Last modification date
 * **Comment**
   * Rating
   * Description
   * Optional picture
   * Creation date
+  * Last modification date

 Examples of aggregated data:

 * The lowest/average/maximum rating of a place.
 * The number of comments for a place.
 * The number of comments made by a user.

+Sensitive data:

+* A user should not be able to update another user's comments